Migration to Azure Case Study

 Reduced Costs – With the ability to pay as you go, spinning up servers as needed and powering off when not needed, Connance is able to capture cost savings compared to paying for servers on a one-year contractual basis.
 They also reduced licensing costs since they do not have the upfront spend they previously had with Rackspace for SQL Server Enterprise.

-Improved Security and Manageability – Connance found that with Azure it’s easier to manage everything from one location, instead of monitoring separate components through different devices, as they did previously, where they also had limited access.
+Improved Security and Manageability – Connance found that with Azure it’s easier to manage everything from one location, instead of monitoring separate components through different devices, as they did previously.
 The Microsoft Control Center for Azure enables the IT team to monitor whatever is needed within the firewall, including intrusion prevention and intrusion detection security logs and provides more security features.

 David Franklin, COO, Connance (now SVP of Commercialization at Waystar)